Pac-Man: Music

 The Buckner & Garcia song "Pac-Man Fever" (1981) went to No. 9 on the Billboard Hot 100 charts, and received a Gold certification for more than 1 million records sold by 1982, and a total of 2.5 million copies sold as of 2008.
 More than one million copies of the group's Pac-Man Fever album (1982) were sold.

 In 1982, "Weird Al" Yankovic recorded a parody of "Taxman" by the Beatles as "Pac-Man".
 It was eventually released in 2017 as part of Squeeze Box: The Complete Works of "Weird Al" Yankovic.
 In 1992, Aphex Twin (with the name Power-Pill) released Pac-Man, a techno album which consists mostly of samples from the game.

 The character appears in the music video for Bloodhound Gang's "Mope", released in 2000.
 Here, the character is portrayed as a cocaine addict.

-On July 20, 2020, Gorillaz and ScHoolboy Q, released a track entitled "PAC-MAN" as a part of Gorillaz' Song Machine series to commemorate the game's 40th anniversary, with the music video depicting the band's frontman, 2-D, playing a Gorillaz-themed Pac-Man arcade game.
+On July 20, 2020, Gorillaz and Schoolboy Q, released a track entitled "Pac-Man" as a part of Gorillaz' Song Machine series to commemorate the game's 40th anniversary, with the music video depicting the band's frontman, 2-D, playing a Gorillaz-themed Pac-Man arcade game.

 Film

 The Pac-Man character appears in the film Pixels (2015), with Denis Akiyama playing series creator Toru Iwatani.
 Iwatani makes a cameo at the beginning of the film as an arcade technician.
-Pac-Man is referenced and makes an appearance in the 2017 film, Guardians of the Galaxy Vol. 2, and the video game, Marvel's Guardians of the Galaxy.
-The game, the character, and the ghosts all also appear in the film Wreck-It Ralph, as well as the sequel Ralph Breaks the Internet.
+Pac-Man is referenced and makes an appearance in the 2017 film Guardians of the Galaxy Vol. 2 and the video game, Marvel's Guardians of the Galaxy.
+The game, the character, and the ghosts all appear in the film Wreck-It Ralph, as well as the sequel Ralph Breaks the Internet.

-In Sword Art Online The Movie: Ordinal Scale where Kirito and his friends beat a virtual reality game called PAC-Man 2026, which is loosely based on Pac-Man 256.
+In Sword Art Online The Movie: Ordinal Scale, Kirito and his friends beat a virtual reality game called PAC-Man 2026, which is loosely based on Pac-Man 256.
 In the Japanese tokusatsu film Kamen Rider Heisei Generations: Dr. Pac-Man vs. Ex-Aid & Ghost with Legend Riders, a Pac-Man-like character is the main villain.

+In the 2010 film Scott Pilgrim vs. the World, the titular character makes reference to the original Japanese name.

 The 2018 film Relaxer uses Pac-Man as a strong plot element in the story of a 1999 couch-bound man who attempts to beat the game (and encounters the famous Level 256 glitch) before the year 2000 problem occurs.

 Various attempts for a feature film based on Pac-Man have been planned since the peak of the original game's popularity.
 Following the release of Ms. Pac-Man, a feature film was being developed, but never reached an agreement.
 In 2008, a live-action film based on the series was in development at Crystal Sky.
 In 2022, plans for a live-action Pac-Man film were revived at Wayfarer Studios, based on an idea by Chuck Williams.